Hannesssss/Intro-till-AI/README.md

 ## Hannes Hedberg :computer:

-This respitory contains my report from "Intro till AI", along with any assets used for the report.
+This respitory contains my report from "*Intro till AI*", along with any assets used for the report.

 ### Contact me :email: